Lindsay, Oklahoma: Transportation

 Lindsay is at the intersection of Oklahoma State Highway 76 and Oklahoma State Highway 19.
 The intersection of SH-59B with SH-19 is just east of town, which leads to Oklahoma State Highway 59.

 The city is served by Lindsay Municipal Airport northeast of town.

 Parks and attractions

-The City of Lindsay has three public parks: Charlie Jones Park (on North West 4th Street), George Brown Park (on Highway 76 North, along with the Lindsay Municipal Golf Course), and Shady Grove Park (on 498 W Apache St, along with a swimming pool).
+The City of Lindsay has three public parks: Charlie Jones Park (on North West 4th Street), George Brown Park (on Highway 76 North, along with the Lindsay Municipal Golf Course), and Glen Curley Park (on 498 W Apache St, along with a swimming pool).

 The Murray-Lindsay Mansion & Pikes Peak School features an 1880 home and furnishings, built by Irish immigrant Frank Murray and his wife, Alzira McCaughey, a Choctaw Indian.
 It contains 15 rooms, two baths, and four fireplaces.
 Also on-site is a 1908 Pikes Peak two-room school house, across the road from the Mansion.
 The Mansion is on the National Register of Historic Places listings in Garvin County, Oklahoma as "Erin Springs Mansion."